-The Polka Dot Begonia is revered for its unique and mesmeric appearance.
 Maculatas have long crinkle-cut leaves which finish in a point.
 Their foliage is coloured a deep green on top, with a deep reddish-pink overleaf.
 The Polka Dot variety has a series of perfect white spots on the top.
-With respect to their shape and pattern, an alternate common name for the Polka Dot Plant is ‘Trout Plant.’
+With respect to their shape and pattern, an alternative common name for the Polka Dot Plant is the ‘Trout Plant.’

-We are certainly reminded of the two-toned shoe when we come into contact with our own Maculatas (and thankfully, they’re a lot more affordable!).
+Although Louboutin himself has yet to cite the Begonia as his inspiration for his red shoe soles, we are certainly reminded of the two-toned shoe when we see our own Maculatas (and thankfully, they’re a lot more affordable!).

 Get your own Begonia maculata here, with UK-wide delivery.